| Phylum Chordata

 the body.
 The snout may function as an electroreceptive organ, sensitive

-Stingrays have a sting on their tails (usually near where the tail
+Most rays have a long tail, with a sting - usually near where the tail

-joins the body, and not at the tip of the tail), while eletric rays
+joins the body, and not at the tip of the tail.
+Rays are closely

 related to sharks.
 Like sharks, the skeleton of rays are made of flexible